-The trained women on combating illiteracy became literacy educators, conducted many literacy courses for the benefit of women groups from their communities, aiming to strengthen the role of women within their families and communities, in addition to reducing the gender gap in literacy between the men and women in the same communities.
+Those women became literacy educators, & conducted many literacy courses for the benefit of women groups from their communities, aiming to strengthen the role of women within their families and communities, in addition to reducing the gender gap in literacy between the men and women in the same communities.

-The women who participated in the literacy courses acquired basic skills in reading and writing Arabic and arithmatic.
-The educators used texts from subjects (chosen by the women) on topics such as depression, sexual harrassment, tense relationships with refugees from Syria, and home economy.
-The texts were boken down into sentences, the sentences into words, the words into letters and so on.
+The young women who participated in the literacy courses acquired basic skills in reading and writing Arabic and arithmatic.
+The educators used texts from subjects (chosen by the women) on topics such as violence against women, gender equality, early marriage, communication skills & diets, texts were boken down into sentences, the sentences into words, the words into letters and so on.
 Exercises were taken out and used from special text books.